IdoPesok/zsa/packages/zsa/README.md

 I will do my best to maintain and improve this project, but please understand that as a personal project, support and updates may be limited.

+### Future Updates

+#### Next.js 15 Compatibility
+At this time, this project does not support **Next.js 15**, and I likely won’t have the bandwidth to make the necessary updates myself.
+If this is a feature you’d like to see, contributions are highly encouraged!

+If you’re interested in helping:
+- Please feel free to open a Pull Request (PR) with the required updates.
+- I’ll do my best to review and merge PRs as time allows.

+#### Open Source – Fork or Maintain
+This project is open source, so feel free to fork it, modify it, or use it however you like!
+If you’re interested in taking on a more active role as a maintainer, please don’t hesitate to ping me.

+#### Recommended Alternatives
+For those seeking a library that already supports **Next.js 15**, I recommend checking out [**next-safe-action**](https://next-safe-action.dev/).
+It offers excellent compatibility and features for safe server actions in Next.js.

+#### Long-Term Outlook
+While I can’t promise regular updates to this project moving forward, I hope it can still serve as a useful resource for those interested.
+Thanks for your understanding and support! 🙏

 ## Contributors

 Here's a shoutout to all the amazing contributors who are helping to make `zsa` better.
 Thank you for your hard work and dedication!